abonillabeeche/cf-intro/README.md

     $ cf target -o "susecon" -s "spaceX"

-Basics of the CF CLI: (reference - not to be executed next)
+Basics of the CF CLI: (for reference - not to be executed next)

     $ cf apps